jamessergeant/MMDAEforControl/README.md

 # Multimodal Deep Autoencoders for Control of Mobile Robots
 *James Sergeant, Research Assistant, Australian Centre for Robotic Vision, Queensland University of Technology, james.sergeant@qut.edu.au*

+###### PLEASE NOT THAT THIS REPOSITORY IS CURRENTLY UNDERGOING AN UPDATE, PLEASE CHECK BACK AFTER 23 SEPTEMBER 2015

 This repository contains the software related to two papers under review:

 "[Multimodal Deep Autoencoders for Control of Mobile Robots](http://bit.ly/acraMMDAE "Multimodal Deep Autoencoders for Control of Mobile Robots")", submitted 31 Aug 2015 to the Australasian Conference on Robotics and Automation 2015.